To keep up with demand, AI may have to build itself

 While companies like Google, Facebook, and Microsoft can throw money at the problem and pay “millions of dollars a year to A.I. experts,” per the Times, other companies are taking matters into their own hands and developing tools and neural networks to help companies build their own AI software.
 That’s where technologies like Google’s new AutoML come in.
 It hopes to automate the AI-building process by outsourcing it to AI itself.
 Per the Times: “Google said AutoML could now build algorithms that, in some cases, identified objects in photos more accurately than services built solely by human experts.”

-It’s not just algorithms either, but AI is getting really good at teaching itself skills like speech recognition, machine translation, all sorts of other things thanks to a process that experts call “learning to learn,” or “meta-learning.”
+It’s not just algorithms either, but AI is getting really good at teaching itself skills like speech recognition, machine translation, and all sorts of other things thanks to a process that experts call “learning to learn,” or “meta-learning.”

 On a related note, The Terminator with all its self-aware machines is streaming on HBO Go.ML